bit-tasks/init/README.md

           ws-dir: '<WORKSPACE_DIR_PATH>'
 ```

-## Resolve component packages from bit.cloud registry (Or any external registry)
+## Resolve component packages

+Use the below step to resolve component pacakges from bit.cloud registry.
 ```yaml
       - name: Resolve component packages from bit.cloud registry (Mandatory for component installation using package managers other than Bit)
         run: |